Do Go On - 345 - Dame Julie Andrews

 Yeah.

-I keep thinking the last one's the best one, but then the next one's better.
+but then the next one's better.

 Yeah, so let's see how we go with the last one.

-And finally, I'd like to thank from Ormond Beach in Florida,
+And finally I'd like to thank from Ormond Beach in Florida.

-it's Western Vol.
+It's Western Vol.

-No, that is such a good name.
+That is such a good name.

 Western Vol.